jinghuazhao/GWAS-course/doc/SpiroMeta+UKB_summary.md

 ### Highlights

-* doubled the number of SNPs -- excellently explained replication and joint/conditional analysis.
+* doubled the number of SNPs.
 * first study on PEF, 133/279 associated.
 * SNP-smoking interaction study.
 * GRS predictive of lung function and also COPD.